 At five years, the odds of losing on your initial investment are slightly better, at approximately 21%.
 So if you’re looking to make money on your down payment on a house in five years, that’s a better time horizon to consider, but it’s not for the risk-averse.
 After all, there’s still a 1 in 5 chance that you’ll end up with less money than you put in.

-Another thing to keep in mind is the current Canadian housing market, which shows no signs of slowing down.
-Even if you experience some modest gains on your down payment in the stock market, you might still be priced out of the market in five years – depending on the city you live in.
-The odds of experiencing a lucky windfall that will cover for the rising cost of homes becomes even smaller.
+Another thing to remember is the current Canadian housing market, which shows no signs of slowing down.
+Even if you experience some modest gains on your down payment in the stock market, you might still be priced out in five years, depending on your city.
+The odds of experiencing a lucky windfall covering the rising cost of homes become even smaller.

 What about 10 years?
 With a longer time horizon, your chances improve substantially.
-Your odds of losing money over a 10-year period fall to 12% and less than 4% at 15 years.
+Your odds of losing money over 10 years fall to 12% and less than 4% at 15 years.
 Remember, how much you lose or gain depends on your initial investment and other factors.
-But you’re still far less likely to lose half of your investment or more when you are invested over a longer period of time.
+But you’re still far less likely to lose half or more of your investment when invested over a more extended period.

-These probabilities are based on the S&P 500 Index alone, without the dividends.
-While similar over two years, the odds of losing money over five, 10 or 15 years become much lower when considering the dividends that would be included in the S&P 500 Total Return Index.
+These probabilities are based on the S&P 500 Index, without the dividends.
+While similar over two years, the odds of losing money over five, ten, or fifteen years become much lower when considering the dividends that would be included in the S&P 500 Total Return Index.

-Of course, growing your house downpayment slowly over 15 years isn’t realistic for most people.
-But long-term investing is a surefire way to grow your wealth for retirement, a child’s or grandchild’s education and other, longer-term goals.
+Of course, slowly growing your house downpayment over 15 years isn’t realistic for most people.
+But long-term investing is a surefire way to increase your wealth for retirement, a child’s or grandchild’s education and other longer-term goals.

 Short-Term Stock Trading: Proceed With Caution

-It’s never been easier or more affordable to access the stock market.
+It’s never been more accessible or affordable to the stock market.
 Thanks to robo-advisors and apps like WealthSimple or Robinhood, the barriers to entering the stock market have never been lower.
-Over the last few years, the trend towards short-term trading – with big risks and potentially huge wins and losses – makes investing look more like gambling.
+Over the last few years, the trend toward short-term trading – with significant risks and potentially huge wins and losses – has made investing look more like gambling.
 It may be very tempting to take your hard-earned savings and try to grow them in the short term by trading stocks.
-But short-term investing can have negative, long-lasting implications on your portfolio, and real implications on your life goals if you aren’t careful.
+However, if you aren’t careful, short-term investing can have negative, long-lasting implications on your portfolio and tangible consequences on your life goals.

-Entering the market at the right time can have a significant influence on your success, especially if you’re only investing for two years.
+Entering the market at the right time can significantly influence your success, especially if you’re only investing for two years.
 But timing the market perfectly is nearly impossible.
 The best strategy for most of us is not to try to market-time at all, but instead, make a plan and start investing regularly as soon as possible.

 If you still want to try your hand at short-term investing, you should only put a small portion of your available assets in the market – a portion small enough that it won’t prevent you from buying the house of your dreams when you finally find it.